1. A Monster Calls

 27 January.
 Cert: TBC

-Mel Gibson returns to the director’s seat for the first time in a decade with this harrowing World War 2 drama, based on the true story of pacifist solider Desmond T. Doss.
+Mel Gibson returns to the director’s seat for the first time in a decade with this harrowing Second World War drama, based on the true story of pacifist solider Desmond T Doss.

 Played by Andrew Garfield, Doss was a conscientious objector who was desperate to serve his country without carrying arms.
 Enrolling as a medic, despite much scepticism from his peers, his heroics on the battlefield during the savage Battle of Okinawa in Japan led to him being awarded a Congressional Medal of Honour.

-Co-starring Vince Vaughn (on supreme form as Doss’ superior officer) and Hugo Weaving (as his father), the impressive Garfield taps into his character’s humanity to deliver a truly touching performance.
+Co-starring Vince Vaughn (on supreme form as Doss’s superior officer) and Hugo Weaving (as his father), the impressive Garfield taps into his character’s humanity to deliver a truly touching performance.

 With the conflict scenes vividly realised by Gibson – think Braveheart with bullets – it’s an exhausting, emotional ride.